scarabresearch/EmarsysPredictSDKAndroid/README.md

 - ***Rendering recommendations:*** We recommend to use a ListView or a RecyclerView for displaying the recommendations, and append/make the results from the recommendation to the data source, then reload the data to it.

-You may filter down the live events on [console](https://console.scarabresearch.com/#/liveevents) for events only coming from Android devices for developing/debugging purposes.
+You may use Live Events (Emarsys > Admin > Data Sources) to filter for events coming from Android devices for development/debugging purposes.

 The ***Javascript API documentation*** lives here: